JohnBuni/data-engineering-eda/README.md

 data_engineering_eda.ipynb
 ```

-in VS Code.
+in Visual Studio Code.

 When prompted to select a Jupyter kernel, select the Python interpreter from the project's `.venv` environment.

-You can verify that the notebook is using the correct environment with:
+You can verify that the notebook is using the correct Python environment by running:

 ```python
 import sys
 print(sys.executable)
 ```

-The path should point to:
+The displayed path should point to the project's virtual environment, similar to:

 ```text
 data-engineering-eda\.venv\Scripts\python.exe